uncatcrea/wpak-addon-onesignal/README.md

 Of course there is, and it's publicly available.
 You can check it out [here](https://uncategorized-creations.com/wp-appkit/doc/addons/onesignal/).

 # Changelog
+## 1.0.2
+* Add support for new WP-AppKit export plaforms: Cordova and VoltBuilder

 ## 1.0.1
 * Temporary fix to avoid PHP error when calling "OneSignal Push Notifications" plugin's onesignal_debug() function.
 (This function has been removed in last "OneSignal Push Notifications" plugin's version)